 The information on this site aims to help you become a more confident internet user and, in particular, access health information.
 We hope you’ll be able to gain a better understanding about health conditions, feel empowered to manage your health and be better prepared when talking to a health professional.

 Alternatively, you could use the information if you already know how to use the internet, but are unsure how to explain it to a friend or the person you care for.

 Start getting some training

 Everyone can learn how to use the internet, regardless of age, background, or skill level.
 Help is available, whether you need to start from scratch, want to improve your skills or just need a little help filling in an online form, setting up an email account or getting to grips with a mobile device.

 Breezie and Age UK have teamed up to help older people learn how to set up and use devices such as tablets.

-During Get Online Week, local events are held across the UK teaching people how to use the internet.
-This year’s Get Online Week is taking place from October 12th-18th.
+Get Online Week is an annual event held across the UK.
+The aim is to teach people how to use the internet.
 Information about different events will be published on the Get Online Week website, where you can also watch stories from people who took part in last year’s events.